amazon-science/entity-salience-short-documents/README.md

 -  gt-rating-median: the median normalized numeric rating in the range [0, 1]
 -  gt-ratings-raw: a list of strings containing the ratings from each pass of annotation from the set {"High", "Moderate", "Low"}.
 -  sum-first-section: Wikipedia page summary from the first section of the page
--  sum-noun-phrase-spacy: the first 100 non-phrases from the article
+-  sum-noun-phrase-spacy: the first 100 noun-phrases from the article
 -  sum-keywords-spacy: first 100 key phrases using Spacy
 -  sum-keywords-rake: first 100 key phrases using Rake